cleecoloma/reading-notes/code-401/class-11.md

 # Class 11 Summary
 ## Code 401 - Advanced Software Development in Full-Stack JavaScript

-> These topics relates because...
+> These topics relates because event driven programming is a way for web applications to be responsive and scalable.

 ### Event Driven Programming
 1. What native Node.js module allows us to get started with Event Driven Programming?